 Tamil Nadu Tourism runs an inexpensive one-day bus tour from Chennai to Mamallapuram.
 Numerous travel companies also offer private tours, such as this day trip by Chennai Magic.
-A Hop On Hop Off Bus used to operate between Chennai and Mahabalipuram.
+A Hop On Hop Off Bus used to operate between Chennai and Mamallapuram.
 However, the service stopped in 2013 due to lack of patronage.

-What to See and Do
+Things to Do

 The beach itself isn’t particularly special, but the town is full of interesting temples such as the windswept Shore Temple right on the water’s edge.
 This temple, which dates back to the 8th century, is considered to be the oldest significant standalone stone temple in Tamil Nadu.
 It's illuminated at night.

-Mahabalipuram is also known for its stone sculpture industry (yes, you can buy them!) and rock-cut monuments.
+Mamallapuram is also known for its stone sculpture industry (yes, you can buy them!) and rock-cut monuments.
 Two of the main attractions are the Five Rathas (sculptured temples in the shape of chariots, carved from single large rocks) and Arjuna's Penance (a huge carving on the face of a rock depicting scenes from The Mahabharata).
-Most carvings were done in the 7th century during the reign of the Pallava kings.
+Most carvings were done in the 7th century during the reign of the Pallava kings

 Mamallapuram is one of the best places to surf and get lessons in India.
 June and July produce perfect waves, and they last quite well until the end of September.
 After that, they fall flat in October and November.
 Stand-Up Paddle and kayaking lessons are possible as well.

 The Mamallapuram Dance Festival is held during late December to late January at Arjuna's Penance.